Discover Kakheti | What to see in Georgia’s premier wine region

 WITNESS DAVID GAREJA MONASTERY AND THE SOUTHERN STEPPES

-What makes the visit truly spectacular, however, is the surrounding steppe.
-Endless grasslands, reminiscent of Central Asia, stretch for miles, the swaying ocean only disrupted by dried up salt lakes, multi-coloured rock formations, and solitary trees braving the gales travelling across these badlands.
+What makes the visit even more spectacular, however, is the encompassing steppe.
+Endless grasslands stretch for miles, the billowing ocean only disrupted by dried up salt lakes, multi-coloured rock formations, and lonesome trees braving the gales sweeping across these badlands.

 the dry hills of Georgia's southern steppe rise behind the red rooftops of David Gareja Monastery